 Our eDriver Logs platform was first introduced nearly 20 years ago and we back our current ELD solution with two decades of experience in helping fleets like yours make the most of electronic logging technology.

-As noted above, we have submitted our eDriver Logs for certification and are prepared to help your fleet maintain compliance with the upcoming mandate.
+As noted above, our eDriver Logs is certified as a compliant solution and we are prepared to help your fleet prepare for this regulation.
 Just as we helped our customers navigate the U.S. ELD mandate in 2019, we are here to assist you in your migration now.

 Contact us today to learn more about Trimble’s unique approach to ELDs and how our eDriver Logs platform can help you not only comply with the mandate but empower you to harness driver data to make more informed decisions, maximize your resource utilization and better connect to the entire transportation supply chain.